 Name: 1.
 Periods of time when a wildfire is very likely to occur due to weather conditions and the condition of the forest are called periods of 2.
 Prescribed fire is often used to do all of the following except: a) reduce the amount of fuel in the forest b) burn houses and buildings c) control insects and diseases of plants d) help desirable plants reproduce 3. carry fire from the ground to the tops of trees.
 4. Animals are protected from slower moving prescribed fires in which two ways? and 5.
-List the most common ways that wildfires are reported to the Forest Service: 6.
+List the most common ways that wildfires are reported to the Department of Forestry: 6.
 In a prescribed burning, the is the burned area between the backing fire and the firebreak.
 7. The recommended area to clear around a campfire is a circle with a foot diameter. a) 4 b) 8 c) 10 d) 100 8.
 To make your home "firewise" you should: a) Equip the house with smoke detectors and change the batteries twice a year b) Avoid stacking firewood near the house c) Replace wooden shingles with more fire resistant ones d) All of the above 9.
 Imagine that this happened in your neighborhood.
 Two of your classmates found a box of matches on their way home and took a shortcut through a wooded area.
 There, the two of them built a fire with notebook paper.
 Although they meant no harm, the fire quickly became large and spread to the woods and then moved toward nearby homes where the fire destroyed a family's home.
-Discuss as a group:

-- (1) How the two students would feel

-- (2) Whether this was arson or not

-- (3) Who would be responsible
+Discuss as a group: (1) How the two students would feel (2) Whether this was arson or not (3) Who would be responsible who lives with you could escape if a fire happened.

-- (4) What hardships this would create for the family who lost their home

 10. Develop a fire safety plan for your house.
-Draw the floor plan of your house and show how each person who lives with you could escape if a fire happened.
+Draw the floor plan of your house and show how each person